jacobosullivan/LVMCM_src/README.md

 ```

 Each simulation will take several hours to complete depending on the system and the three models will generate around 2.6GB of simulation data.

-The high storage costs incurred results from generating metacommunity time series after every invasion (argument `-B` included in the parameter file).
-Typical storage required for single assemblies without time series ~10MB.
+Note the example assemblies explore the rate of [autonomous turnover](https://www.biorxiv.org/content/10.1101/2020.05.22.110262v1) as a function of local diversity saturation.
+In the example assemblies, we show how the emergence of autonomous turnover coincides with the onset of local diversity limits via ecological structural instability.
+This requires generating and storing time series (at low temporal resolution for efficiency) after each successive iteration of the invasion algorithm (experiment selected via the argument `-B` included in the parameter file).
+Such experiments require large amounts of storage.
+Single assemblies recorded at the end state only and without time series typically require ~10MB of uncompressed storage, though this is of course sensitive to system size.

 To run these simulations in parallel on a HPC system compatible with the Oracle (Sun) Grid Engine system submit the file `~/LVMCM_src/LVMCM/shFiles/autonomous_turnover_example.sh` to the scheduler with the `qsub` command or equivalent.

-The data generated by these simulations has been stored as a ~1GB tar archive on figshare.com.
+The data generated by these simulations has been stored as a ~1GB tar archive on [figshare.com](https://figshare.com/articles/dataset/Intrinsic_ecological_dynamics_drive_biodiversity_turnover_in_model_metacommunities_Supporting_data/14139644).
 To download run the following command:

 ```
 wget -O ~/LVMCM_src/autonomous_turnover_example.tar.gz --no-check-certificate https://ndownloader.figshare.com/files/26663276